wrapl/minilang/docs/language.rst

    end

 If the collection has a key associated with each value, then a second variable can be added, :mini:`for Key, Value in Collection do ... end`.
 When iterating through a list, the index of each value is used as the key.

 .. code-block:: mini

    for Key, Value in {"a" is 1, "b" is 2, "c" is 3} do
       print('{Key} -> {Value}\n')
    end

-A for loop is also an expression (like most things in *Minilang*), and can return a value using :mini:`exit`.
-Unlike a basic loop expression in *Minilang*, a for loop can also end when it runs out of values.
+A for loop is also an expression (like most things in *Minilang*), and can return a value using :mini:`exit`, :mini:`while` or :mini:`until`.
+Unlike a basic loop expression, a for loop can also end when it runs out of values.
 In this case, the value of the for loop is :mini:`nil`.
 An optional :mini:`else` clause can be added to the for loop to give a different value in this case.

 .. code-block:: mini

    var L := [1, 2, 3, 4, 5]

-   print('Index of 3 is {for I, X in L do if X = 3 then exit I end end}\n') print('Index of 6 is {for I, X in L do if X = 6 then exit I end end}\n') print('Index of 6 is {for I, X in L do if X = 6 then exit I end else "not found" end}\n')
+   print('Index of 3 is {for I, X in L do until X = 3, I end}\n')
+   print('Index of 6 is {for I, X in L do until X = 6, I end}\n')
+   print('Index of 6 is {for I, X in L do until X = 6, I else "not found" end}\n')

 .. code-block:: console